NTIA/scos-sensor/README.md

 This section covers authentication, permissions, and certificates used to access the sensor, and the authentication available for the callback URL.
-Two different types of authentication are available for authenticating against the sensor and for authenticating when using a callback URL. **Note that the certificate authorities (CAs), SSL certificates, private keys, and JWT public keys used in this repository are for testing and development purposes only.
-They should not be used in a production system.**
+Two different types of authentication are available for authenticating against the sensor and for authenticating when using a callback URL.

 ### Sensor Authentication And Permissions